Wales Home Educating With Special Needs

 This page deals with elective home education in Wales where a child has special educational needs and has an Individual Development Plan.
 This page refers to the ALN Act; the ALN Code; the Pupil Registration Regulations Wales; and the Elective Home Education Guidance Wales (all linked at the foot of the page)

-In Wales, statements of special educational needs are now being replaced by Individual Development Plans or IDPs.
+In Wales, statements of special educational needs have been replaced by Individual Development Plans or IDPs.
 Special educational needs [SEN] is now called Additional Learning Needs or ALN.
 Section 10 of the Additional Learning Needs and Education Tribunal (Wales) Act 2018 has a summary of IDPs.

 School IDP

-The biggest difference between statements (or EHCPs in England) and IDPs is that most IDPs are created and maintained by schools, rather than the local authority.
+The biggest difference between the previous statement system in Wales (or EHCPs in England) is that most IDPs are created and maintained by schools, rather than the local authority.

 In most cases it is the school which will initially decide whether a pupil has ALN and hence whether an IDP is required.
 The school then creates an IDP for the child.
 The local authority will not necessarily have a copy of the school IDP; paragraph 11.27 of the ALN Code suggests that there have to be particular circumstances before the LA would keep a copy of an Individual Development Plan – 11.27 The consequence of the local authority being required to maintain the IDP is that the local authority will need to keep a copy of it”